 If there is insufficient burning material in the fire-bed to light a new fuel charge, excessive smoke emission can occur.
 Refuelling must be carried out onto a sufficient quantity of glowing embers and ash that the new fuel charge will ignite in a reasonable period.
 If there are too few embers in the fire bed, add suitable kindling to prevent excessive smoke.

 FUEL OVERLOADING

-The maximum amount of fuel used should not constitute overloading likely to cause excess smoke.
+The maximum amount of fuel specified in this manual should not be exceeded, overloading can cause excess smoke.

 OPERATION WITH DOOR LEFT OPEN